noajam/noajam.github.io/_posts/2024-02-11-laser-cutting-computationally-generated-forms.md

 ## Crescent Moon
 The framing of this design is based on the artwork by <a href="https://www.facebook.com/DeadCrownDesign">Alex Pryle</a> for the album cover of Sweet Nothings by Plini.
 Since I liked this piece so much, I initially attempted to recreate each element with mathematical functions and basic shapes, but I was quickly overwhelmed with the minute details of the rocket ship.
-I kept the crescent moon and black hole in the center and added sinewy connections to the border of the design to produce a dissonance between the astronomical centerpiece and biological backdrop.
+I kept the crescent moon and black hole in the center and added sinewy connections to the border of the design to produce a dissonance between the astrophysical centerpiece and biological backdrop.

 ### Inspiration